D0nPiano/progressive-dinner-solver/README.md

 There is more info on how it works on the welcome page of the website.

+In case you have any questions, feel free to contact [info@herebefore.de](mailto:info@herebefore.de].

 ## Project setup
 ```
 npm install